 3 main types of hyperkyphosis and their causes include:

 Other causes of hyperkyphosis are unknown.

-Factors that may increase your chances of hyperkyphosis include:
+Factors that may increase your chance of hyperkyphosis include:

 Hyperkyphosis may cause:

 Most cases can be diagnosed during a physical exam.
 Some cases are found at school during a scoliosis check.
-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done to look for abnormal curve in the spine, rounded shoulders, and a hump on the back.
 Some tests may be done to rule out or confirm other conditions that may be causing hyperkyphosis.

 Your doctor may recommend imaging tests to see the spinal curve and the structures around it.
 These may include:

-Your doctor may need to measure how well you breathe if the curve is severe enough.
+Your doctor may need to measure how well you breathe if the curve is severe.
 This can be done with pulmonary function tests.

 There are a variety of treatments available for hyperkyphosis, depending on the severity.
 You may need additional treatment to resolve any underlying conditions that contribute to your hyperkyphosis.
 Your doctor may refer to you a specialist who treats spinal disorders.